rfuzzo/MWSE/docs/source/types/mwseMCMTemplate.md

 ### `onSearch`
 <div class="search_terms" style="display: none">onsearch</div>

 A custom search handler function.
-This function should return true if this mod Template should show up in search results for given `searchText`.
+This function should return true if this mod Template should show up in search results for given `searchText` (it's in lowercase).

 **Returns**: